 As a kiln share arrangement, you would need to work out some practicalities.
 For example, a firing schedule and the costs of running the kiln.
 However, if you are starting out and your pottery output is not high, then this is a great option.

 By doing this, you don’t have to find a pottery firing service nearby because there is one on your doorstep.

 10) Build Your Own Kiln

-Check out my video below on how to make a raku kiln!
+You can check out my full step-by-step video on how to build a raku kiln here.

 Final Thoughts on Finding a Pottery Firing Service

 If you are trying to find a pottery firing service nearby, it may take a bit of creative thought.
 Be prepared to do a bit of research.
 It helps if you can build up a few contacts and build relationships with potters.